WarCat47/Linux_Shortcut/README.md

+This script runs update, upgrade commands, remove problematic ppas, clean system, and some other functions with just clicks instead of typing lines of codes.

+Instruction:
 This is a python script. to run it make sure you have a irtual environment with python. activate the virtual env and then cd /path/to/script.py then make this script executable with chmod +x script.py